PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit unifies the direct-adapter and deep-skip dual-Resize residual variants in `passes/sinet_dual_resize_layout.py`.
-The former independent 505-line and 503-line raw mutators are now 17-line compatibility dispatchers over one branch/tail matcher and transaction owner.
+The latest implementation unit moves the shared-post SiNet affine/PReLU fan-out to `passes/sinet_shared_post_layout.py`.
+The former 321-line raw mutator is now a 17-line compatibility dispatcher over one bounded indexed matcher and transaction owner.
+Two input adapters and the terminal output adapter are removed only after the complete Concat-backed input, affine tail, Conv/ADD fan-out, shape/layout, and grouped-constant contract is proven.
-The residual boundary is an explicit mode: the direct variant removes its private adapter, while the deep-skip variant retains its existing sibling adapter.
 The pre-existing and indexed implementations serialize byte-identical float32 and float16 SiNet artifacts.

 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous